-For strongly nonlinear models, empirical distributions produced by bootstrapping cannot be expected to yield the same results as procedures that correctly sample from the Bayesian posterior, such as MCMC.
+Bayesian posterior, such as MCMC.
 The theory is strong for the linear case, but the validity of the bootstrap procedure depends on being in an asymptotic regime with a large data-to-parameters ratio and a very focused (compact) likelihood, which means the linear approximation is respectably valid over the support of the posterior.
-The first example above represents a case where acquiring more data will not focus the posterior better; the model is intrinsically unresolvable, and only the uncertainty of the "effective medium" formed by $m_1$ and $m_2$ is reduced with more data.
+The first example above represents a case where simply acquiring more data will not focus the posterior better: the model is intrinsically unresolvable, and only the uncertainty of the "effective medium" formed by m_1 and m_2 is reduced with more data.

-Our recommendation at present is that the "nonrecentered" bootstrap be used, as it seems less likely to miss significant probability mass away from the mode belonging to the MAP solution $\hat{m}$ used as the basis for the bootstrap.
-Because, in the CSEM case at present, the prior means nearly always are less than the MAP values, any biases are likely to reduce inferred resistivity values, which is a conservative tendency.
+Our recommendation at present is that the "non-recentered" bootstrap be used, as it seems less likely to miss significant probability mass away from the mode belonging to the MAP solution \hat{m} used as the basis for the bootstrap.
+Since, in the CSEM case at present, the prior means are nearly always less than the MAP values, any biases are likely to reduce inferred resistivity values, which is a conservative tendency.

-It is fairly likely that adapted bootstrap techniques exist for multimodal target distributions, and that a good resampling scheme for multivariate Gaussian mixtures can be constructed.
+It is fairly likely that there exist adapted bootstrap techniques for multimodal target distributions, and that a good resampling scheme for multivariate Gaussian mixtures can be constructed.
 This requires further research.